The view of port with ferries in the dunset colours

 Ferry routes

-There is also a ferry from Venice to Piran, a Slovenian coastal city.
+There is also a ferry from Venice to Piran, a beautiful Slovenian coastal city.

 Let’s look at these routes and travel times in detail: